 For most debtors, after a house, a car or other motor vehicle is their most valuable personal property.
 Luckily, there are numerous sources you can use to determine its value.

 Valuation guides.
 Motor vehicle valuation guides are an excellent source because they're usually free and easy to use.
 They also allow you to customize the valuation to the particular characteristics of your vehicle and provide a decent estimate of value.
 Check with the local office of the trustee to find out if the office prefers a specific guide.
 For instance, some offices prefer NADA, while others will accept the Kelley Blue Book.

-If the value of your vehicle is clearly below your exemption amount, using a valuation guide is often enough.
-But be aware that if the value is close to your exemption amount, it is typically a good idea to get a more accurate valuation through an appraisal.
+If the value of your vehicle is below your motor vehicle exemption amount, using a valuation guide is often enough.
+But be aware that if the value is close to your exemption amount, it can be a good idea to get a more accurate valuation through an appraisal.

 Learn more about protecting property with bankruptcy exemptions.